jeroanan/Aquarius/README.md

 3. Repeat 1&2 until the use case is satisfied
 4. Refactor what you've written where necessary to keep the code clean

 I expect to maintain pretty good/excellent test coverage throughout the development of Aquarius.
-As of 2013-12-30, test coverage is at 93%, plus some bits of the generated html pages that coverage cannot count.
+As of 2013-12-30, test coverage is at 93%, plus some bits of the generated HTML pages that coverage cannot count.

 Coding conventions -- Might follow PEP8 at some point.
 I'm not greatly bothered though, as long as things are neat/consistent enough.